mas-bandwidth/netcode/STANDARD.md

 Replay protection stops an attacker from recording a valid packet and replaying it back at a later time in an attempt to break the protocol.

-To enable replay protection, netcode.io takes the following steps:
+To support replay protection, netcode.io takes the following steps:

 * Encrypted packets are sent with 64 bit sequence numbers that start at zero and increase with each packet sent.